Using VA Benefits

 Steps for New/Transfer Students, First-Time Users & Those Switching Chapters

-- Note for Ch.
-31 VR&E users only: upload a document with your VR&E counselor's name/contact info since you will not have a COE.
-Please also note, your bookstore purchases will require a different process than the rest of your benefits.
+• Ch.
+31 VR&E users only: upload something with your VR&E counselor's name/email since you don't get a COE.
+Also, your KU bookstore purchases require a different process than the rest of your benefits.
 Follow these steps for book purchases.

 Returning & Continuing Students